France–Ireland relations: Bilateral relations

 France and Ireland have signed numerous bilateral agreements such as a Trade Agreement (1959); Agreement for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income (1968); Agreement on International Road Freight Transport (1976); Agreement on the establishment in France of stocks of crude oil and/or finished petroleum products on behalf of undertakings established in Ireland (1985) and an Agreement on reciprocal holding of stocks of crude oil and/or petroleum products (2015).

 Trade

 In 2018, trade between France and Ireland totaled €9.8 billion.
 France's main exports to Ireland include chemical based products and pharmaceuticals products.
 Ireland's main exports to France are pharmaceuticals products.
 In 2015, French investments in Ireland totaled 17 billion Euros with 350 French companies operating in Ireland.
 Irish investments in France totaled €5 billion with 200 Irish companies operating in France, making France Ireland's 9th largest foreign investment destination.

+International organizations

+While France is a founding member of the EU and NATO, Ireland joined the EU in 1973 but did not become a member of NATO.